Comment Summaries Widget (EX)

 If you added demographics to your widget, you may also see information below the summaries.
 If there is a statistically significant result, the widget will call out how often specific demographics referenced specific topics.
 If there are no statistically significant results, you will not see any demographic-specific information.

-The comment summaries widget will obey any anonymity threshold you have set, either on a dashboard or administrative level.
+The comment summaries widget will obey any confidentiality threshold you have set, either on a dashboard or administrative level.

-Example: If your comment threshold is 10 comments, you’ll need 10 comments for at least one of your topics before data will appear in this widget.
+Example: If your comment threshold is 10 comments, you’ll need 10 comments for your open text question before data will appear in this widget.

 The widget allows you to view all comments relevant to a topic.
-However, you can only do this if the responses exceed the anonymity threshold.
+However, you can only do this if the responses exceed the confidentiality threshold for the question.